 Cruise Lines Pay Captains Differently

 Not all cruise lines pay their captains the same salary.
 Additionally, the weekly or monthly cruise ship captain salary might not be the full picture.
-Generally speaking, within the cruise ship industry, The top salaries can be found at Carnival Cruise Line, Norwegian Cruise Line, MSC Cruises, and Royal Caribbean.
+Generally speaking, the top salaries in the cruise ship industry can be found at Carnival Cruise Line, Norwegian Cruise Line, MSC Cruises, and Royal Caribbean.
 This generally also correlates with the size of the vessels that a captain might be commanding since the next up are Princess Cruises, Disney Cruise Lines, Seabourne, and Holland America.
 While there will always be variations in how much a cruise ship captain will make, it is clear that the biggest ships command the biggest salaries to attract the most skilled cruise ship captains.

 Additionally, there are likely many other factors that go into the overall salary compensation package for a cruise ship captain beyond just salary.
 For example, the accommodations on board, stock option packages, and various company privileges that might differ from one cruise line to the next.

-For example, some captains have become social media celebrities and essentially play the role of both captain and master of the vessel, as well as a spokesperson for the brand.
-A perfect example of this is Captain Kate McCue who has amassed nearly half a million Instagram followers.
+For example, some captains have become social media celebrities and essentially play the role of both captain and master of the vessel and spokesperson for the brand.
+A perfect example of this is Captain Kate McCue, who has amassed nearly half a million Instagram followers.
 She is one of the youngest cruise ship captains but also among the most highly paid.

 It is estimated that Captain Kate McCue's salary is as much as $200,000, though she makes additional income from her social media work.
-This places her net worth at somewhere between one and five million dollars.
-This obviously is significantly above any other cruise ship captain today.
+This places her net worth at somewhere between one and five million dollars, which is obviously significantly above that of any other cruise ship captain today.

 Hiring Crew and Officers For Cruise Ships Is Very Competitive

-While several decades ago the industry may have been different.
-In today's world hiring the most skilled cruise ship crew as well as officers is a highly competitive endeavor.
+Several decades ago, the industry may have been different.
+In today's world, hiring the most skilled cruise ship crew and officers is a highly competitive endeavor.
 This means that factors such as how much do cruise lines pay captains all the way to the bottom of the ship with crew working in the engine room and cleaning cabins is constantly changing.
 Cruise lines know that it is no longer an issue of simply offering an opportunity, the best crew and officers will go to those ships and cruise lines where they are compensated well.
-This includes cruise ship captains as well of course.
+This includes cruise ship captains as well, of course.